flosell/trailscraper/README.md

 * Make sure you have logs for the `us-east-1` region.
 Some global AWS services (e.g. Route53, IAM, STS, CloudFront) use this region.
 For details, check the [CloudTrail Documentation](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-concepts.html#cloudtrail-concepts-global-service-events)

+#### TrailScraper generated actions that aren't IAM actions

+This is totally possible.
+Unfortunately, there is no good, machine-readable documentation on how CloudTrail events map to IAM actions so TrailScraper is using heuristics to figure out the right actions.
+These heuristics likely don't cover all special cases of the AWS world.

+This is where you come in: If you find a special case that's not covered by TrailScraper, please [open a new issue](https://github.com/flosell/trailscraper/issues/new) or, even better, submit a pull request.

+For more details, check out the [contribution guide](./CONTRIBUTING.md)

 #### Click thinks you are in an ASCII environment

 `Click will abort further execution because Python 3 was configured to use ASCII as encoding for the environment.`